DeViL303/MultiServer3-NautilusFork/README.md

 Jumpsuit
 Kami

-Credits to the UnluacNET, Unluac jar, scetool, HomeLuac :), create_pkg, vgmstream.
+Credits to the developers of UnluacNET, Unluac jar's, scetool, HomeLuac :), create_pkg, vgmstream.
 More detailed credits to come.

 <h1 align="center">